Hughes Network Systems

-Hughes Network Systems, LLC is an American telecommunications company that specializes in providing satellite-based communication services for consumer and enterprise markets.
+Hughes Network Systems, LLC is an American telecommunications company that provides satellite-based communication services for consumer and enterprise markets.
 It is headquartered in Germantown, Maryland and provides satellite internet services under the brand HughesNet.
-HughesNet has over a million subscribers in the Americas in late 2023, down from 1.4 million in early 2022.
+HughesNet has 622,000 subscribers as of August 2026, down from over a million in 2023, and 1.4 million in 2022.
 Hughes Network Systems is a wholly owned subsidiary of EchoStar, which acquired its former parent company, Hughes Communications, in 2011.

+In August 2026, Hughes Network Systems filed for Chapter 11 bankruptcy, citing sustained loss of subscribers to SpaceX Starlink and other low earth orbit satellite competitors.
+Hughes laid off 400 employees, approximately one-third of their workforce, and is asking the court to restructure the company to address the significant shortfall in cash for operations.

 History

 Hughes Communications was founded in 1971 under the name Digital Communication Corporation (DCC) by a group of seven engineers and a lawyer led by John Puente and Dr. Burton Edelson, who all previously worked together at Comsat Laboratories.
 With $40,000 in startup capital, the company operated from a garage in Rockville, Maryland, designing circuit boards for telecom related products.

 By 1977, Digital Communications Corp. had 250 employees and $10.6 million in revenue.
 In 1978, Digital Communications Corp. was acquired by Microwave Associates for an undisclosed sum, (Note: Another sources says it was $8 million.) becoming MA/COM-DCC and began developing satellite related products.
 The company invented the very small aperture terminal (VSAT) in 1985.
 That year, the company sold its first VSAT network to Wal-Mart, which used the “technology to connect retail stores in rural areas.”
 According to SatMagazine, “the global VSAT market is estimated to reach $10 billion by 2021.”
 In 1987, MA/COM-DCC was acquired by Hughes Aircraft Corporation for $105 million and renamed Hughes Communications.

 In 2004, News Corp acquired a controlling interest in Hughes through a $6.5 billion purchase intended primarily for its DirecTV unit.
 DirecTV also began selling off its ownership interests, culminating in a $100 million sale to a private equity firm in 2005.
 As a result, Hughes became a wholly owned subsidiary of SkyTerra Communications Inc., which was controlled by the investment firm.

 Hughes Communications was spun-off as an independent public company in 2007 and began trading on NASDAQ under the ticker symbol HUGH.